retorillo/deep-key/README.md

 On object tree traversing, if intermediate inextensible object is found (number, string, seald object and so on) exception `/^Inextensible object:/` be thrown.
-Because such a inextensible object cannot have its member.
+Because such a inextensible object cannot have extended members.

 ```javascript
 var obj = { prop1: { prop2: 1 } };